 Troy Herion is a composer and filmmaker whose work unites contemporary music with visual arts through chamber and orchestral music, opera, theater, and film.

-Compositions have been performed by leading ensembles such as American Composers Orchestra, So Percussion, JACK Quartet, Nash Ensemble of London, Brentano Quartet, and Crash Ensemble.
-His two operas La Tempesta and Il Racconto d’Inverno premiered in Umbria, Italy.
+Compositions have been performed by American Composers Orchestra, So Percussion, JACK Quartet, Nash Ensemble of London, Brentano Quartet, and Crash Ensemble.

 As composer and sound designer for theater, he has worked with Pig Iron Theatre, The Wilma Theater, The Arden Theatre, Azuka Theater, Swarthmore College, and Columbia University.
-He was nominated for three Barrymore Awards, including the prestigious F. Otto Haas Emerging Artist Award, and his sound design for Pig Iron Theatre’s Love Unpunished was featured in the 2011 Prague Quadrennial.
-He has participated in artist residencies in the theater departments of Swarthmore College, Drexel University, and University of Pennsylvania.
+He was nominated for three Barrymore Awards, including the prestigious F. Otto Haas Emerging Artist Award, and his sound design was featured in the 2011 Prague Quadrennial.

-Also active as an improviser and music director, Troy has collaborated in performance with leading musicians and dancers including Pauline Oliveros and members of Headlong Dance Theater.
+As improviser and music director, Troy has collaborated with leading musicians and dancers including Pauline Oliveros and members of Headlong Dance Theater.
 He was a featured improviser in the Blindspot Festival in Philadelphia, The New Museum’s Flash:Light Festival in NYC, and dozens of performances within the Philadelphia collaborative improvisation community.

-Troy holds an MFA from Princeton University, where he is currently pursuing a joint PhD in Composition and Interdisciplinary Humanities (IHUM).
+Troy is currently completing a joint-PhD at Princeton University in Music Composition and Interdisciplinary Humanities (IHUM).